-- a) WAE drawings and any required engineering certifications; - b) Records of inspections; - c) An approved operations and maintenance plan; and - d) A certificate of structural adequacy from a suitably qualified structural engineer verifying that any structural element of the WSUD system are structurally adequate and capable of withstanding all loads likely to be imposed on them during their lifetime.
+- WAE drawings and any required engineering certifications; a) - Records of inspections; b) - An approved operations and maintenance plan; and C - A certificate of structural adequacy from a suitably qualified structural engineer d) verifying that any structural element of the WSUD system are structurally adequate and capable of withstanding all loads likely to be imposed on them during their lifetime.

-Where Council is not the PCA a copy of the above documentation must be submitted to Council.
+Where Council is not the PCA a copy of the above documentation must be submitted to Council

-82. Creation and Registration of Restrictions and Positive Covenants a) Creation of Restrictions and Positive Covenants i.
-Restriction - OSD Modification
+82. Creation and Registration of Restrictions and Positive Covenants a) Creation of Restrictions and Positive Covenants

 The submission to Council of all necessary documentation together with payment of the endorsement fee prescribed in Council's Schedule of Fees and Charges to create the following over the title of the property.
-The wording must nominate The Hills Shire ii.
-Positive Covenant - OSD Maintenance
+The wording must nominate The Hills Shire

 Council as the authority to release, vary or modify each restriction or positive covenant.
-Standard wording is available on Council's website and must be used.
+Standard wording is available on Council's website and must be used